 Which City plans call for bike facilities?

-The proposed bike lanes are in keeping with several of our City’s planning documents.
+The proposed bike lanes and loading zones are in keeping with several of our City’s planning documents.

 - 2018 Living Asheville – This plan supports improvement of multi-modal transportation as a way to increase access to jobs, neighborhood services, and transit.